usebedrock/bedrock/README.md

 * If you want to use icon fonts you need more dependencies than just node.
 Icon font generation is optional.
 Set `icons.generateIconFont` to `true` in `bedrock.config.js` to activate icon fonts.
 * In order for the icon font generation to work, install the required gems using `bundle install`.
 You will need [Bundler](http://bundler.io) for this.
 We depend on a Ruby gem called `fontcustom`.
 Bundler will install the required dependencies.
     * You will also need to install fontforge using [brew](http://brew.sh).
 For download instructions see the [fontcustom](https://github.com/FontCustom/fontcustom#installation) repo.
+    * Once the fontcustom dependency is properly installed, after re-running bedrock you should have an icon-font-tmp/ directory in your tree structure that contains the generated iconfont files from your svg files.

+* The last step is to import the icon font in your scss files, you need to uncomment the `@import "settings/icon-font";` in your main.scss

 ## Windows